Pylons/pyramid/docs/narr/urldispatch.rst

   This argument can also be spelled as ``renderer``.

-``view_request_type``
-  A reference to an :term:`interface` representing a :term:`request type`.
-If this argument is not specified, any request type will be considered a match for the view associated with this route.

-  If the ``view`` argument is not provided, this argument has no effect.

-  This argument can also be spelled as ``request_type``.

-``view_containment``
-  This value should be a reference to a Python class or :term:`interface` that a parent object in the :term:`lineage` must provide in order for the view related to this route to be found and called.
-Your models must be 'location-aware' to use this feature.
-  See :ref:`location_aware` for more information about location-awareness.

-  If the ``view`` argument is not provided, this argument has no effect.

 ``view_attr``
   The view machinery defaults to using the ``__call__`` method of the view callable (or the function itself, if the view callable is a